 He grinned back.
 "So I've heard."
 He turned to the team.
 "Proceed with your assigned sections.
-I'll be working with the Captain."
+I'll be working with the captain."

 He took in her appearance.
-It had been nearly twenty years since he had seen her.
+It had been nearly twenty years since he'd last seen her.
 Her hair was flecked with gray; her skin no longer had the tautness of youth.
 But she fairly crackled with energy, with the vitality he remembered from their days together at the academy.
 And their nights together later.
 They had been close friends when they were young, and he had been one of the few she had been willing to lean on after Justin died.
 He had reached out to her and she had reached back.
 And they had gone further than he had ever imagined they would.
 For a while.